europeana/metis-ui/README.md

 If you push a branch or commit to GitHub, it will automatically be tested by Travis CI.
 This will take about 5 mins and the results will be shown in GitHub, e.g. in the pull request page.

-If the tests fail, there is often a small linting or formatting error (see [Linting and code formatting](#Linting and code formatting) above).
+If the tests fail, there is often a small linting or formatting error (see [Linting and code formatting](#linting-and-code-formatting) ).
 Run this command and check if it fixes the tests:

     npm run fix